Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off

-Released on August 7, 2006, "Lying" was the third commercially released single from the album and fourth overall ("The Only Difference Between Martyrdom and Suicide Is Press Coverage" was only released promotionally).
+Released on August 7, 2006, "Lying" was the third single from the album.
 In the United States, the song impacted radio on October 17, 2006, and peaked at number 28 on the Billboard Alternative Songs chart, number 96 on the Pop 100, and number four on the Bubbling Under Hot 100 Singles chart.
 Internationally, the song reached number 39 on the UK Singles Chart, number 26 on the Australian Singles Chart, and number 33 in New Zealand Singles Chart.

+Background

+"Lying Is The Most Fun a Girl Can Have Without Taking Her Clothes Off" was mainly written by Ryan Ross as his way of coping after finding out his girlfriend of 3 years had been cheating on him.
+He later said "At the time, it felt like the world had ended.
+I hated everything.
+I guess it's good I wrote it down.
+I might have stabbed someone."

+The song's lyrics reference concepts such as infidelity, comparing one's self to an affair partner, and irrational decisions made by hormonal impulses.

 Music video

 The music video was directed by Travis Kopach and filmed on June 19, 2006 in Los Angeles, California.
-The video was premiered on MTV2 on July 14, 2006.
+The video premiered on MTV2 on July 14, 2006 and was uploaded to YouTube on September 29th, 2006.
 It features people with fish tanks on their heads.
+In it, Molly D'Amour's character picks up a stray fish and places it in her tank, which was meant to symbolize cheating.
 The video only shows the band in one scene (the paramedics are the band members), because the band felt that their looks were distracting from their music.

 Panic! at the Disco has stated that the music video is simply a 1950s period short film and the man (Daniel Gomez) and woman (Molly D'Amour) are a couple, but not necessarily married.
 The music video includes a 15-second intro instead of starting the vocals right at the beginning.
 The band explained on Steven's Untitled Rock Show that they chose Kopach for the video because they felt his treatment was the most unconventional of the ones they had been offered.